 All this, combined with picturesque landscapes, lava fields, great roads, good restaurants and incredible wildlife experiences, will make a family trip to Iceland an unforgettable experience for the whole family!
 So, don’t delay, and take a flight to Reykjavik, and explore this beautiful country!

 Top 10 Things to do Reykjavik for Families

 It is not necessary to travel outside the city.
 Northern lights can be viewed from Seltaiarnarnes.
 There is a magnificent lighthouse, and photos of the aurora borealis with it in the background will be even more magical.
 This activity is on a list of Reykjavik’s best things to do.

 2. Whale watching

 Seeing a sea giant (including blue whales!) in its natural habitat is unforgettable.
-Typically, whales can be seen on the shores of Iceland during summer.
-Usually, they go to the north coast of Iceland, to the village of Husavik – local companies promise to meet with whales in 98% of cases.
+This is one of the best things to do in Iceland in Summer as this is when they are typically seen.
+Whales are often seen on the north coast of Iceland, near the village of Husavik – local companies promise to meet with whales in 98% of cases.

 3. Visit City Hall